faruuhan/faruuhan/README.md

 # Hi there 👋, I'm Farhan
+I am web developer especially on PHP CodeIgniter and recently focus on front-end.
+Currently, I am open to new opportunities.

 <!--
 **faruuhan/faruuhan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.